hootcode99/hootcode99/README.md

 ### A little more...

 I've been building, repairing, & simply having fun with computers and electronics since I was around 9 years old.
 Passion, fascination, & an aptitude for problem solving propelled me into the world of freelance IT where I served countless members of my community in a plethora of settings.
-In the IT space, I have worked on various projects for SME & individuals.
-Some of these projects include: building/repairing desktops/laptops, data recovery, batch technology deployment, network & VoIP configuration, data migration, security assessment, & more.
+In the IT space, I have worked on many various projects for SME & individuals.

 However, one reaches a point after many years in IT, where the surface level is no longer enough to satisfy a curious mind.
 I pursued my Bachelor's with the objective of pivoting away from IT and getting deeper into the fundamentals of computing, mathematics, & software.
 My studies gave me a firm foundation, valuable skills, and relevant perspective of the field.
 But they also revealed new avenues of interest which required furthering my education.

-Near the end of my Bachelor's degree, I found myself fascinated with data & machine learning.
+Near the end of my Bachelor's degree, I found myself fascinated with data science & machine learning.
 Therefore, I challenged myself to pursue a Master's degree specifically to develop & extend my competency in ML & Data Science.
-Consequently, I enter the job market with a strong preference & passion for such roles to become a well rounded data professional.
+Consequently, I enter the job market with a strong preference & passion for such roles to become a well-rounded data professional.
 However, I still possess a broad foundational knowledge base & do not fear learning.
 I am always open to advancing or expanding my skills in other computing niches.